mjoc/LearnNN/README.md

 # Neural Network Scratch Code #
+## This code is not a working version as of yet

 * Some scratch work to study Bayesian Neural Networks (ala MacKay et al) and Networks with *Energy* Based Units
 * First implement a regular FeedForward, Back Prop system